easy2use/gearbox-api-docs/endpoints/purchase_orders.md

 - Content-Type header `Content-Type: application/json` is required when PATCHing purchase orders into Gearbox.
 - Snake case object keys are required.
-- You cannot update purchase order items, you can only add new ones
+- Providing an existing purchase order item with its id will update that purchase order item.
+- Providing a purchase order item with no id will create a new purchase order item.

 ### Request